antoniu200/Return-Dislikes-to-my-YT-Channel/README.md

    - The script does not modify video titles, descriptions, or settings – it only updates comments.
    - Google API quotas apply – if you run into quota limits, wait 24 hours before trying again.
    - Videos where comments are disabled are skipped automatically.
-   - This script was mostly made written with immense help from AI.
-Tested for a couple of weeks, inspected and slightly modified code manually, some formatting has been done manually.
+   - This script was written with immense help from AI.
+Tested for a couple of weeks, inspected and slightly modified code manually.
+Some formatting has also been done manually.

 ### How Many Videos Can This Script Process in a Day?
 YouTube’s API **quota limit** is **10,000 units per day**, and each API request **costs a certain amount of quota**.